 Although we welcome experiments in language and deliberate lapses, contributions will be subject to rigorous standards of editing.

-Kindly provide your author’s biography of no more than 25 words.
+Kindly provide your author’s biography of no more than 75 words, including social media handles and website links.
 By submitting via email or post, the author is deemed to have accepted Montréal Serai’s terms and conditions.

 Snail mail submissions must be signed by the author, otherwise they will not be entertained.
 They must include an email address for acknowledgement and urgent communication.
 Photographs and texts will not be returned unless accompanied by a self-addressed stamped envelope.